Lebechi550/medical_appointments/README.md

 ### Export for Visualization
 - Exported the cleaned 'medical_appointments' table for analysis
+- Created a new patient_id_search calculated column to enable granular filtering and history tracking.
 - Developed an interactive dashboard to track no-shows KPIs across demographics.

 ### Project Resources